eigenlucy/eigenlucy.github.io/_posts/2025-12-31-gamma-spec-zine.md

 This is a draft of my article on Gamma Spectroscopy for <a href="https://hardwarethrashersofx.com">a zine</a> called Hardware Thrashers of X.

-*WARNING: My board is still V1.
-I have gotten some promising results out of it, but I have some fixes and optimizations to make.
-I will release a new version soon with all the design+SPICE files available. watch my GitHub (@eigenlucy) and website (eigenlucy.com)*

 ## Intro

 Every second, thousands of high energy particles, sheared off of atoms by radioactive decay, collide with your body.
 Most pass through harmlessly.
 But each carries a signature: its energy fingerprints the exact isotope that spawned it: potassium-40 from your breakfast banana, cesium-137 from reactor fuel, tellurium from distant supernovae.